 - 1. Written justification for the purchase of the good or service. - 2.
-Rationale for the method of procurement selected, i.e. micro purchases (not to exceed \$10,000); small purchase procedures (not to exceed \$250,000); formal procurement (above \$250,000) using Competitive Sealed Biding or Competitive Negotiation; or non-competitive proposals. - 3.
-For micro purchases (not to exceed \$10,000), Attachment 1 Purchase Requisition. - 4.
+Rationale for the method of procurement selected, i.e. micro purchases (not to exceed the Micro Purchase Threshold); small purchase procedures (not to exceed the Simplified Acquisition Threshold); formal procurement (above the Simplified Acquisition Threshold) using Competitive Sealed Biding or Competitive Proposals; or non-competitive proposals. - 3.
+For micro purchases, complete Attachment 1 Purchase Requisition. - 4.
 For non-competitive purchases (including micro, small, and formal procurement methods), Attachment 2 Non-competitive Procurement Justification Worksheet.
 The form must be completed with sufficient detail that a reasonable person unfamiliar with the circumstances can identify and understand the reasons for the non-competitive procurement. - 5.
 Rationale for selection of contract type, i.e. fixed fee, cost reimbursement, time and materials.
-If a time and materials contract is used, a completed Determination of Suitability must also be included.
-(See Attachment 3 for a Template Determination of Suitability for Time and Materials Contract.) - 6.
-For procurements above the Simplified Acquisition Threshold, the independent cost estimate conducted before receiving bids or proposals (See Attachment 4 Contract Cost or Price Analysis Worksheet.)

-7. OPS approval to release procurements above the micro purchase threshold.
+If a time and materials contract is used, complete Attachment 3 Template Determination of Suitability for Time and Materials Contract. - 6.
+For procurements above the Simplified Acquisition Threshold (including noncompetitive procurements), an independent cost estimate must be conducted before receiving bids or proposals using Attachment 4 Contract Cost or Price Analysis Worksheet, Step 1.
+For procurements expected to fall below the Simplified Acquisition Threshold, a cost estimate must be conducted to support the expectation that the procurement will be below the Simplified Acquisition Threshold.
+(CPB may use Attachment 4 but may use less formal methods as long as the estimate is documented.) - 7.
+OPS approval to release procurements above the micro purchase threshold.